toru173/nomi-discord-python/README.md

 For now, yes. [@toru173](https://github.com/toru173) is working on a free alternative that allows a Nomi to live in the cloud, so stay tuned!

 ### How will I know when updates are available?
 Please make sure you follow the Discord thread.
-Major updates will be posted there, but in the future I plan to have your Nomi tell you when there's a new update.
+Major updates will be posted there, but in the future your Nomi will tell you when there's a new update.

 ## Installation and Use